 Please note that this degree will not qualify you to register as a social worker.
-If you wish to become a registered social worker, our MA in Social Work is a professional qualification recognised by the Health and Care Professions Council.
+If you wish to become a registered social worker, our MA in Social Work is a professional qualification recognised by Social Work England.

 The Department of Social Policy and Social Work is ranked equal first in the UK for the impact of its research.
 87% of our research activity was rated as world leading or internationally excellent (REF 2014).